fishnugget123/HFC/README.md

 4. It should ask for details of the employment.
 Respond accordingly.

 Contributors:
-Emma Hope Ong,
+1. Emma Hope Ong
-Gurugubelli Rashini Das,
+2. Gurugubelli Rashini Das
-Gavin Ng Kar Swee
+3. Gavin Ng Kar Swee

 Limitations: we do not have access to a GPU and was unable to train the AI model with too large of a document.